matumoto1234/AuthorshipAnalysis/README.md

 ## License

-AuthoshipAnalysis by matumoto1234 is licensed under the Apache License, Version2.0
+AuthorshipAnalysis by matumoto1234 is licensed under the Apache License, Version2.0